Understanding Your Credit Report To Qualify For Mortgage

 - This copy needs to be provided to consumers under the FCRA within 60 days of a credit decision

 - Under the same FCRA law, consumers are entitled to one free annual credit report every year

 Understand Your Credit Report And The Fair Credit Reporting Act

 Under the Fair Credit Reporting Act creditors have up to 7 years to post derogatory credit items on credit reports.

 - Bad credit items such as collections, late payments, and charge offs can only be reported on your credit report for a period of 7 years from the date of last activity and must be deleted from their credit report

 - Judgments are normally effective for 10 year

 - But the credit reporting agencies must delete an unsatisfied or even a satisfied judgment after 7 years from the date the judgment was posted

-The only way a debtor can get rid of a judgment is either by filing bankruptcy or settling with the judgement creditor.
+The only way a debtor can get rid of judgment is either by filing bankruptcy or settling with the judgment creditor.
 Consumers can also wait out the statute of limitations.
 Chapter 7 Bankruptcies are on your credit for 10 years.